davidemannone/jasmine2.0-explained/README.md

 12. I do not have testest the ANY macher nor many others.
 As soon I'll use they I will fix the possible bugs and make here the update.
 Or let me know with an example and I will do my tests.

+How to use it: just download jasmine.js and/or jasmine.d.ts and replace it in place of yours original ones.